imprabu/delight-account-service/README.md

 ./gradlew bootRun
 ```

-## Deploying with Helm
+## Running with Docker
-A Helm chart is available in `helm/delight-account-service` for deploying this service to Kubernetes.
+The application service now runs as a standalone Docker container while TiDB and
+Redis continue to be hosted in Kubernetes.
+Ensure that the Docker host can reach
+the Kubernetes cluster network so the application can access those services.

 ### Build the container image
-Build the application using the provided `Dockerfile` and push it to your registry:
+Build the application using the provided `Dockerfile` and push it to your
+registry:

 ```bash
 docker build -t myregistry/delight-account-service:latest .